JoshuaDelosSantos/ai-driven-survey-analysis/src/db/README.md

 - **create_rag_embeddings_table.py**
   Creates the `rag_embeddings` table for vector embeddings storage in the RAG system:
   - Enables the pgvector extension if not already active.
-  - Creates the table with proper schema for storing text embeddings, metadata, and chunk information.
+  - Creates the table with configurable vector dimensions (384 for local models, 1536 for OpenAI).
   - Includes foreign key constraint to `evaluation(response_id)` for data integrity.
-  - Creates optimized indexes for vector similarity search (ivfflat) and metadata filtering (GIN).
+  - Creates optimised indexes for vector similarity search (ivfflat) and metadata filtering (GIN).
-  - Supports configurable vector dimensions and embedding model versioning.
+  - Supports multiple embedding model versions and comprehensive metadata storage.

 - **tests/test_rag_connection.py**
   Validates the RAG read-only database connection and security constraints: